timateus/timnosov.com/content/blog/indoor-positioning.md

 +++

-At LOCUS we are bringing online-inspired customer analytics to brick and mortar stores using Internet of Things and Artifiial Intelligence.
+At LOCUS we are bringing online-inspired customer analytics to brick and mortar stores using Internet of Things and Artificial Intelligence.

 When a customer browses through an on-line store, every single click is recorder and analyzed.
-This data is then used to imrpove customer experience and drive sales.
+This data is then used to improve customer experience and drive sales.
 In a physical store the only available data is the receipt and points cards.
 How the customer arrived at the purchase is a mystery.